 Do Exclusive After-Hours Tours

-Another great way of escaping the summer crowds in Europe – in this case the masses that overwhelm museums already heaving with people – is to do an exclusive after-hour tour with a guide so you can amble museums in peace.
+Another great way of escaping the summer crowds in Europe – once again, those masses of people that can overwhelm museums heaving with people – is to do an exclusive after-hour tour with a guide so you can amble museums in peace.
 We’ve visited the Vatican both ways over the years, the first time lining up in a queue that stretched around the corner and way down the road, and the second time on a private after-hours tours with a brilliant guide with a PhD who had done her research in the Vatican libraries.
 I know which way I’ll do it again.
 Highly recommend exclusive early morning or after hours tours for the Vatican Museums and Sistine Chapel in Rome in the early morning before the masses arrive or after the museum closes in the evening, St Mark’s Basilica and The Doge’s Palace After Dark VIP tour in Venice, the Accademia Gallery (home to the statue of David) in Florence, and the Opera Garnier in Paris.

 Avoid European Beaches in August

 Avoid Europe’s beaches in August, which is not only when kids are on school holidays, but when most Europeans take leave.
 Many businesses close completely for the annual summer vacation, others operate with a skeleton staff, which means August is beach month in Europe for locals as well as tourists.
 They just go to different beaches.
-In Italy, while foreign tourists invade the Amalfi Coast and Cinque Terre, particularly Positano and Portofino – and this year, Ischia, the latest hot destination on travellers’ bucket list – Italians make a beeline for the Italian Riviera west of Genoa, the Adriatic Riviera or Riviera Romagnola centred around Rimini, the Italian Lakes, Sardinia, Sicily, Puglia, Calabria.
+In Italy, while foreign tourists invade the Amalfi Coast and Cinque Terre, particularly Positano and Portofino – and in recent years Ischia, the latest hot destination on travellers’ bucket lists – Italians make a beeline for the Italian Riviera west of Genoa, the Adriatic Riviera or Riviera Romagnola centred around Rimini, the Italian Lakes, Sardinia, Sicily, Puglia, and Calabria.
 Everyone – local and foreign – hits Capri.
-Sigh… But if you want empty beaches, you’re better off heading to Southeast Asia where it’s low season.
+Sigh… But if you want empty beaches, you’re better off heading to beaches and islands of northern Southeast Asia, where it’s low season.

 Hit the Coast in September